-Application is an important part of every sermon.
-The Bible demands a response, and we need to show our hearers how the teaching of the Bible affects us personally.
+Application is an important part of every sermon (see pages 13-14).
+The Bible demands a response and we need to show our hearers how the teaching of the Bible affects us personally.
 Show them what God wants them to do and how God wants them to change.
-Apply your sermon specifically to different kinds of people, and work hard at making your sermons practical.
-Here is an example.
+Apply your sermon specifically to different kinds of people.